Skip to content

 Amsterdam, Netherlands

-Join us in Amsterdam on 4 December 2025 for the inaugural Finance for Biodiversity Summit 2025: From Pledge to Progress.
-This unique gathering will bring together financial institutions, policymakers, and sustainability leaders to accelerate action on nature loss and drive positive impact.
+On 4 December 2025, we hosted the inaugural Finance for Biodiversity Summit 2025: From Pledge to Progress.
+This unique gathering united over 330 financial institutions, policymakers, and sustainability leaders to celebrate five years of the FfB Pledge, acknowledge the achievements and progress of our growing community and to accelerate action on nature loss and drive positive impact.

 Our Audience

-The Summit will convene a carefully selected group of stakeholders from across the finance community.
-Participants will include FfB Pledge signatories, FfB members, asset managers, banks, development finance institutions, insurers, ESG and sustainability professionals, and biodiversity experts.
+The Summit convened over 330 carefully selected stakeholders from across the finance community.
+Participants included FfB Pledge signatories, FfB members, asset managers, banks, development finance institutions, insurers, ESG and sustainability professionals, and biodiversity experts.

-The day will feature inspiring keynote speeches, expert panel discussions, and technical sessions designed to tackle challenges, identify solutions, and celebrate progress.
-Together, we’ll explore the most pressing topics in biodiversity finance – from impact assessment and target setting to innovation and policy alignment.
-Throughout the day, we’ll spotlight the strategies and solutions driving measurable progress across the financial sector.
+The day featured inspiring keynote speeches, expert panel discussions, and technical sessions designed to tackle challenges, identify solutions, and celebrate progress.
+Together, we explored the most pressing topics in biodiversity finance – from impact assessment and target setting to innovation and policy alignment.
+Throughout the day, we shone a spotlight on the strategies and solutions driving measurable progress across the financial sector.

 A Growing Network